CallAsk about same-day availabilityLog In

 Giant Redheaded Centipede — Fact Sheet

-Scientific name: Scolopendra heros Girard, 1853 (specifically the castaneiceps color variant in Texas) Common names: Giant redheaded centipede, Texas redheaded centipede, giant desert centipede, giant Sonoran centipede, Texas black-tailed centipede, Arizona desert centipede Class: Chilopoda (Order Scolopendromorpha, Family Scolopendridae) Status in the San Antonio / Boerne corridor: Native, present, locally common in Hill Country — the largest centipede in North America
+Scientific name: Scolopendra heros Girard, 1853 (specifically the castaneiceps color variant in Texas) Common names: Giant redheaded centipede, Texas redheaded centipede, giant desert centipede, giant Sonoran centipede, Texas black-tailed centipede, Arizona desert centipede.
+Class: Chilopoda (Order Scolopendromorpha, Family Scolopendridae).
+Status in the San Antonio / Boerne corridor: Native and locally common in the Hill Country — this is the largest centipede in North America.
+According to Texas A&M AgriLife Extension, it is indeed the largest centipede found in North America.

 Size6.5–8 inches (170–200 mm) typical; up to 9+ inches in captivity